Umayyad Mosque: Minaret of Qaitbay

-The Minaret of Qaytbay was built by Qaytbay in 1488.
+The Minaret of Qaitbay was built by Qaitbay in 1488.
 He also commissioned its renovation due to the 1479 fire.
 The minaret displays strong Islamic-era Egyptian architectural influence typical of the Mamluk period.
 It is octagonal in shape and built in receding sections with three galleries.
 It is generally believed that both the Minaret of Jesus and the Western Minaret were built on the foundation of ancient Roman towers.
-In October 2025, nearly one year after the fall of the Assad regime, the name of Hafez al-Assad, which had been inscribed on the Qaytbay Minaret following earlier restoration works, was removed.
+In October 2025, nearly one year after the fall of the Assad regime, the name of Hafez al-Assad, which had been inscribed on the Qaitbay Minaret following earlier restoration works, was removed.

 Influence on mosque architecture

 The Umayyad Mosque is one of the few early mosques in the world to have maintained the same general structure and architectural features since its initial construction in the early 8th century.
 Its Umayyad character has not been significantly altered.
 Since its establishment, the mosque has served as a model for congregational mosque architecture in Syria as well as globally.
 According to Flood, "the construction of the Damascus mosque not only irrevocably altered the urban landscape of the city, inscribing upon it a permanent affirmation of Muslim hegemony, but by giving the Syrian congregational mosque its definitive form it also transformed the subsequent history of the mosque in general."
 The influence of the Umayyad Mosque's ground plan can be found in many mosques in the historic Muslim world, such as the al-Azhar Mosque and Baybars Mosque in Cairo, the Great Mosque of Cordoba in Spain, and the Bursa Grand Mosque and Edirne's Grand Mosque in Turkey.
+Mosques that have been directly influenced by the mosque's façade design are the Great Mosque of Diyarbakir in Turkey, and the Ayyubid era Al-Tawba Mosque in Damascus.